My rejected manuscript

 b.
 The 'experimenter expectancy effect' does not introduce a 'statistical balancing' of data.

 c.
-The 'experimenter expectancy effect' is not only present in the MicroPK studies but is common in almost all areas of scientific inquiry [Rosenthal (2004); Bakker et al. (2011); R. Nuzzo, Nature, vol. 526, pp. 182-185, (2015)].
-It is, therefore, not used ad hoc in my paper.
+The 'experimenter expectancy effect' is not present solely in the MicroPK studies but is common in almost all areas of scientific inquiry [Rosenthal (2004); Bakker et al. (2011)].
+It was, therefore, not used ad hoc in my paper.

 d.
 The 'experimenter expectancy effect' is well reviewed within psychology, too [R. Nuzzo, Nature, vol. 526, pp. 182-185, (2015), see page 184].